Russia's bombing campaign in Syria

 Russian President Vladimir Putin shakes hands with Syrian President Bashar al-Assad during a meeting at the Kremlin in Moscow, October 20, 2015.
 Assad made a surprise visit to Moscow to thank Putin for launching air strikes in Syria.
 REUTERS/Alexei...more

+Airstrikes carried out by Russia in the Syrian province of Idlib, October 17, 2015.
+REUTERS/Ministry of Defence of the Russian Federation

+A pilot of a Sukhoi Su-30 fighter jet gestures before taking off at the Hmeymim air base near Latakia, Syria, October 22, 2015.
+REUTERS/Ministry of Defence of the Russian Federation

-Smoke rises after what activists said were cluster bombs dropped by the Russian air force in the town of Maaret al-Naaman in Idlib province, Syria October 7, 2015.
+Residents ride a motorcycle in a site damaged by what activists said were airstrikes carried out by the Russian air force in the rebel-controlled area of Maaret al-Numan town in Idlib province, Syria October 24, 2015.
 REUTERS/Khalil Ashawi

+A Sukhoi Su-25 fighter jet takes off from the Hmeymim air base near Latakia, Syria, October 22, 2015.
+REUTERS/Ministry of Defence of the Russian Federation

+Smoke rising after air strikes carried out by the Russian air force on militant workshops near Sermania in Idlib province, Syria.
+Image released October 19, 2015.
+REUTERS/Ministry of Defence of the Russian Federation

 Next Slideshows